 You should expect that Raymond James will share a portion of the revenues it receives from one or more of the sweep options with CSM.
 The rate of any such revenue sharing may be increased depending upon the aggregate amount of client funds in the Cash Sweep Program by all clients of CSM.
+Further, you should expect that Raymond James will share with your independent firm a portion of the revenues it receives on one or more of the sweep options resulting from new or additional cash (or from all cash) that you choose to hold in that sweep option as a result of offers Raymond James may make to you, for example special rate offers or other kinds of exception offers.
 Even when Raymond James does not share a portion of the revenues it receives with CSM, the aggregate amount of cash in the Cash Sweep Program by all clients of CSM may be credited to CSM for purposes of determining the overall payout rate that CSM receives from Raymond James; thus, higher aggregate amounts of client funds in the Cash Sweep Program may cause CSM to receive higher compensation on transactions and activities unrelated to the Cash Sweep Program, even when no Cash Sweep Program revenue is shared with CSM.
 The interest rate that you receive on your cash in the Cash Sweep Program is not impacted by any revenue shared with, or credit received by, CSM.
-Your IAR does not receive any additional compensation from these programs.
+Your financial professional does not receive any additional compensation from these programs.